allanRoberto/caferacerpneus/wordpress/wp-content/plugins/fg-magento-to-woocommerce/README.txt

 == Upgrade Notice ==

+= 2.4.0 =
+Fixed: CMS pages from all languages were imported
+Fixed: Notice: Undefined index: name
+Tweak: Refactor some functions to allow multilingual import by the WPML addon

+= 2.3.0 =
+Fixed: PHP Notice: Object of class WP_Error could not be converted to int
+Fixed: Notice: Undefined index: url_key

+= 2.2.0 =
+New: Import the product featured images

 = 2.1.0 =
 Fixed: Display an error message when the process hangs
 Tweak: Increase the speed of counting the terms